-6.B Reflection on Improving Institutional Performance: SLOs and Institution Set Standard I.B.2
+Section 6.B(1) Reflection on Improving Institutional Performance: SLOs (Standard I.B.2)

-Reflect on the college's assessment processes since the last comprehensive review: • What are the strengths of the process that helps lead the college to improve teaching and learning?
+Reflect on the college's assessment processes since the last comprehensive review:

+• What are the strengths of the process that helps lead the college to improve teaching and learning?

-Across the campus, each semester, faculty are encouraged by their department chairs to complete CSLO assessments for each course they teach.
+Across the campus, each semester, faculty are encouraged by their department chairs and deans to complete CSLO assessments for each course they teach.
 Faculty are largely willing to complete assessments and many do full assessments.
 During the spring semester, department chairs generally dedicate one department meeting, usually April, to review and revise the CSLOs.
 The department chairs review all discipline CSLOs, review reflection summary feedback, and engage their departments in transparent and meaningful dialogue about the observations and feedback from the assessments of the CSLO data.

 For example, departments such as Letters (which includes American Sign Language, English, and Spanish) regularly review and revise their Course Student Learning Outcomes (CSLOs) to align with the college's Institutional Student Learning Outcomes (ISLOs).
-All SLO assessments are recorded, tracked and mapped to Program Level Student Learning Outcomes (PSLOS) in the college's adopted application eLumen.
+All SLO assessments are recorded, tracked and mapped to Program Level Student Learning Outcomes (PSLOs) in the college's adopted application eLumen.
+(6.B.01)

-Institution set standards and equity plans receive regular vetting across constituencies and undergo collaborative revision via the Participatory Governance process.
-The Faculty Senate provides feedback and input.
-The Student Success and Equity Committee, a representative body of faculty, classified staff, students, and administrators, is charged with reviewing and revising the intuitional goals.
+Institution set standards (6.B.02) and the college Equity Plan (6.B.03) receive regular vetting across constituencies and undergo collaborative revision via the participatory governance process.
+The Student Success Committee, a representative body of faculty, classified staff, students, and administrators, is charged with reviewing and revising the institutional goals.
+The Academic Senate provides feedback and input.
 The Office of Institutional Effectiveness (IE) provides the committee baseline and outcomes data in early spring semester, goals are adjusted and recommendations for improvement are brought to the president.